cooper/wikifier/doc/parsing.md

 # Parsing

-The Wikifier source language is parsed hierarchically.
+The wikifier source language is parsed hierarchically.

 ## Parsing stages